VA San Diego Healthcare System

 - Information relating to your dependants and spouse such as social security number, date of birth and date of marriage.

-Start now by filling out the 1010-EZ Application.
+Start now by filling out the health care application.
 Once you have filled out the form, choose one of the steps below to enroll.

 Call 1-888-897-9288 Monday- Friday 5 a.m. - 5 p.m.
 A VA representative will have your completed form sent to you for your verification and signature.